Unarmed1000/ServiceFrameworkExperiments/docs/presentation_async_patterns.md

 ## The Contract

 > *Services on a shared thread use **cooperative multitasking**.
 If you block, you block everyone.*

+See [Appendix A15](#appendix-a15-queuing-trade-offs--pitfalls) for trade-offs of the queuing model.

 ## ProcessResult: Scheduling Hints